PhysicsRemotelab/documentation/index.md

 ## Node

 Most of the services in Remote Lab are using Node.
-Download [Node.js v14](https://nodejs.org/en/) (v16 not supported) and install.
+Download [Node.js v14](https://nodejs.org/en/) (v16 not supported yet) and install.
 After installation verify that it was installed successfully
 ```
 node --version
 ```